Ventures

 R&D

-R&D has a long tradition at Busag.
-We developed the “Norm Test” in printing.
+R&D has deep roots at Busaga long tradition at Busag—we pioneered the “Norm Test” for printing.

 Peter Gygax